xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreBuilder/README.md

 - Associated types are used here so that each concrete builder can define its own enum types for size, material, and band.

-- Compare the `Series10Builder` and `HèrmesSeries10Builder` builder enum types to see this in action.
+- Compare the `Series10Builder` and `HèrmesSeries10Builder` enum types to see this in action.

 - The protocol makes use of a fluent interface, allowing for the chaining of builder methods.